- Garden / Landscaping / Patio — 253

 by James Jorner on Dec 8, 2013

-Choosing the right fireplace for your space and living situation can be a great energy efficient money saver for you.
-In addition, the beauty and decorative quality of a fireplace is something you will enjoy for a long time to come.
+Choosing the right fireplace for your space and living situation can be a great energy-efficient money saver for you.
+Also, the beauty and decorative quality of a fireplace is something you will enjoy for a long time to come.

 Before you shop though, be sure to do some homework.

 - If you are renting, talk over your plan with your landlord.
 There may be restrictions on the kind of appliance you want to get, and you will want to make sure that proper venting and/or electrical needs are available.

 - Consider your energy bill and choose a fireplace that will help you save money.

 - Decide on a design.
 Some fireplaces are freestanding with easy installation.
 Some can be inset into your wall.
 Some can even be wall-mounted to save space.
 Some have traditional mantles, some are contemporary, and some can function as a home furnishing.

 - Decide on the kind of fuel that is best for you.
 Do you need a chimney?
 Can you access the fuel you need?
 For instance, if you want a gas fireplace you will need to check into the installation of gas lines, which may affect where your fireplace can be installed.

 The good news is that you do have options.
 There are several different fireplace types and fireplace fueling options to consider:

 Many people overlook propane as a fuel source, but in areas where electricity is costly propane can be a functional alternative.
 It burns clean and is very efficient.

 - Many styles and designs to choose from.